vingkan/noflyzone/_clues/role-executive-assistant-ACQN.md

 - 7:00 PM: Listen to the keynote speech by Skylar Vesper, a Quality Engineer at Broeing
 - 8:00 PM: Watch the CEO of Broeing and the President of Icarus Airlines sign the deal
 - 8:10 PM: Listen for a secret announcement from the CEO of Broeing

+# Private Notes of the CEO

+In addition to the public event agenda, you also have a copy of the CEO’s private agenda for the evening.
+After all, the Executive Assistants coordinate all the CEO’s activities.
+You can access the CEO’s private agenda and notes with this code: **EHVY**